lovesh/pixel-signature/Readme.md

 1. Based on the paper [Pixel: Multi-signatures for Consensus](https://eprint.iacr.org/2019/514)
 2. Using [Apache Milagro](https://github.com/milagro-crypto/amcl).
 3. Contains the simple key update and fast forward update mechanism.
-4. Signature aggregation is pending but should be similar to BLS sig aggregation.
+4. Signature aggregation is pending but is very similar to BLS signature aggregation.

 ## Overview
 Forward security is achieved by dividing time into periods and each time period has an associated signing key.